Soul foods are an African American culture of hearty homecooked meals that you can point out as dishes with plenty of seasoning and rich with flavor!

 Instructions for Black folks cornbread dressing

-- Grease an 8″ or similar-sized baking dish and set it aside.
+- Grease an 8″ or similar-sized baking dish, transfer the set-aside cornbread cubes to the pre-greased dish, and then set aside the cornbread cubes.

 - Remove the lid from the Instant Pot and turn on the sauté setting for 8 minutes.